 Permits are available to Headwaters at the Comal Members only.
 One time permits may be purchased for $25 per shoot.

-Discover the various native plants, soil and wildlife that have helped restore the environment.
+Discover the various native plants, soil, and wildlife that have helped restore the environment.

-Volunteers will have the opportunity to learn more about the native environment at the Comal Springs, meet new people, and help do important work to sustain and restore the environment for generations to come.
+Volunteers have the opportunity to learn more about the native environment at the Comal Springs, meet new people, and help do important work to sustain and restore the environment for generations to come.

-By becoming a member, you will support our mission to educate the community about sustainable environmental practices; the native environment; and ecological and cultural history.
+By becoming a member, you support our mission to educate the community about sustainable environmental practices; the native environment; and ecological and cultural history.